- Equity & Diversity Conference

 - Calendar of Events

 - Support Us

 Black Student Experience (BSE), was created to foster pride and promote academic success among the Black student population at UNT.
 Created in 2011, BSE is a weekend retreat that introduces incoming freshman and transfer students to leaders of the Black student population.
 This retreat is an opportunity for students to discover their campus involvement interests, become introduced to black faculty, staff, and alumni, and ideally begin or cultivate a path to become a leader themselves.

 BSE participants leave the retreat with a better knowledge of the UNT resources available to them, a foundation that will prepare them to be successful at UNT and a community of support and family.

-Participants: Freshman and Transfer students who are interested in attending BSE will be able to fill out the application during Freshman/Transfer orientations and will receive confirmation by August.
+Participants: Freshmen and Transfer students who are interested in attending BSE will be able to fill out the application during Freshman/Transfer orientations and will receive confirmation by August.